 OECD Home › Economy › By Date

-Annual inflation in the OECD area rose by 1.9% in the year to July 2012, down from 2.0% in the year to June 2012.
-This easing in the annual rate of inflation mainly reflects slower growth in energy prices, which increased by 2.9% in November, down from 5.4% in October.
+Annual inflation in the OECD area rose by 1.9% in the year to November 2012, compared with 2.2% in the year to October 2012.
+This easing in the annual rate of inflation mainly reflected slower growth in energy prices, which increased by 2.9% in November, down from 5.4% in October.

 The Swedish economy is resilient but faces some challenges.
 Addressing the short-term risks in the labour and financial markets, while achieving more stable, inclusive and green growth in the longer term requires continuing with structural reforms.

 The priority for Australia is to adapt to fast-developing Asia which opens vast new opportunities but also imposes strains.
 This adjustment will require flexible labour and product markets and lifting productivity growth.